TrevorCap/BaseballVisualization/README.md

 # BaseballVisualization

-A visualization of baseball players using the Lahman database organized by mutliple datapoints.
+A visualization of baseball players using the Lahman database organized by multiple.